nicholaswmin/automap/README.md

 This package allows for an arbitrary amount of nesting of lists, so you can have a list, inside another list, inside another list and so on...

-It does so by doing a [Breadth-First traversal][bfs] of the passed object-graph and then accumulating any lists as it exits the current traversed branch.
+It does so by doing a [BFS traversal][bfs] of the passed object-graph then marking the lists which need to be mapped as it exits the currently traversed branch.

 This allows a decomposition of the innermost lists *first* so a list with 3 levels of nesting will save 4 list hashes, and every list item will be saved *exactly-once*.

-but...
+this is nothing special but you should note the following...

 ### Time-complexity